Thomson Reuters (NYSE:TRI) Issues FY 2021 Earnings Guidance

 Thomson Reuters (NYSE:TRI) (TSE:TRI) updated its FY 2021 earnings guidance on Tuesday.
 The company provided EPS guidance of – for the period.
 The company issued revenue guidance of $6.19 billion-$6.22 billion.

-A number of research firms recently weighed in on TRI.
-The Goldman Sachs Group began coverage on shares of Thomson Reuters in a research note on Wednesday, February 17th.
-They set a neutral rating and a $88.00 target price on the stock.
-Canaccord Genuity upped their target price on shares of Thomson Reuters from $95.00 to $102.00 and gave the stock a buy rating in a research note on Wednesday, May 5th.
-Morgan Stanley upped their price target on Thomson Reuters from $92.00 to $96.00 and gave the company an equal weight rating in a report on Tuesday.
-CIBC upped their price target on Thomson Reuters from $95.00 to $102.00 and gave the company a neutral rating in a report on Monday.
-Finally, BMO Capital Markets upped their price target on Thomson Reuters from $116.00 to $127.00 and gave the company an outperform rating in a report on Wednesday, February 24th.
-One equities research analyst has rated the stock with a sell rating, three have issued a hold rating and six have assigned a buy rating to the company’s stock.
-The company currently has an average rating of Buy and an average price target of $107.70.
+Several brokerages have recently commented on TRI.
+Morgan Stanley increased their price objective on Thomson Reuters from $92.00 to $96.00 and gave the company an equal weight rating in a research report on Tuesday, May 11th.
+Scotiabank increased their price objective on Thomson Reuters from $122.00 to $128.00 and gave the company an outperform rating in a research report on Wednesday, May 5th.
+Royal Bank of Canada increased their price objective on Thomson Reuters from $98.00 to $100.00 and gave the company an outperform rating in a research report on Monday, May 3rd.
+CIBC raised their price target on Thomson Reuters from $95.00 to $102.00 and gave the stock a neutral rating in a research report on Monday, May 10th.
+Finally, BMO Capital Markets raised their price target on Thomson Reuters from $116.00 to $127.00 and gave the stock an outperform rating in a research report on Wednesday, February 24th.
+One analyst has rated the stock with a sell rating, three have assigned a hold rating and six have given a buy rating to the company’s stock.
+Thomson Reuters currently has an average rating of Buy and an average price target of $107.70.

-The company also recently declared a quarterly dividend, which will be paid on Tuesday, June 15th.
-Stockholders of record on Thursday, May 20th will be given a $0.405 dividend.
+The company also recently announced a quarterly dividend, which will be paid on Tuesday, June 15th.
+Stockholders of record on Thursday, May 20th will be paid a $0.405 dividend.
 This represents a $1.62 dividend on an annualized basis and a dividend yield of 1.72%.
-The ex-dividend date is Wednesday, May 19th.
-Thomson Reuters’s dividend payout ratio is currently 88.37%.
+The ex-dividend date of this dividend is Wednesday, May 19th.
+Thomson Reuters’s payout ratio is presently 88.37%.

 Thomson Reuters Company Profile